Sarah Isgur: The Dispatch

-In November 2019, Isgur began working as a full-time staff writer for The Dispatch, co-founded by her "close friend" Toby Stock.
-Isgur joined The Dispatch after Stock sent out an email to his close friends in early 2019 asking for naming ideas for their new media company.
+In November 2019, Isgur began working as a full-time staff writer for The Dispatch, co-founded by her friend Toby Stock.
+Isgur joined The Dispatch after Stock sent out an email to his close friends in early 2019 asking for naming ideas for the new media company.
 Isgur received the email and met with Stock to discuss her potentially joining The Dispatch.

-Isgur hosts the news organization's self-titled podcast, which features Goldberg, Hayes, and David French.
+Isgur initially hosted The Dispatch's self-titled podcast, which featured Jonah Goldberg, Stephen F. Hayes, and David French and others as panelists.
+She relinquished that role after The Dispatch acquired SCOTUSblog.

-Isgur is the main host of the legal podcast, Advisory Opinions, alongside permanent guest David French.
-Advisory Opinions follows Supreme Court cases and news as well as other important or unique cases in the circuit court of appeals, district courts, or occasionally state courts.
-Isgur is famous for starting the "buckets" metaphor among Supreme Court Justices and attorneys.
+Isgur is the main host of the legal podcast Advisory Opinions, alongside permanent guest David French.
+Advisory Opinions follows Supreme Court cases and news as well as other important or unique cases in federal circuit court of appeals, district courts, or occasionally state courts.
+Isgur is famous for starting the "buckets" metaphor among Supreme Court justices and attorneys.
 In 2024, Isgur defended Supreme Court justices' reluctance to adopt an ethics code, saying "They are already so isolated.
 I don’t know that people fully appreciate what the life of a Supreme Court justice is."
+Isgur is usually joined by a guest on the podcast, most often permanent guest, David French.

 Isgur occasionally appears as a guest on Goldberg's podcast, The Remnant.
 Additionally, Isgur writes a newsletter for The Dispatch titled The Sweep.